Just-Some-Bots/MusicBot/_posts/2024-05-26-dev-overhaul.md

    * Follow command.
       - Will follow the command issuer around a guild when moving channels.
       - Owner can specify who to follow.
-   * Resetplaylist command.
-      - Resets all songs in guilds autoplaylist file.
    * Restart sub commands.
       - Adds new sub commands to restart.
       - soft will reload the config without reloading the source code.